aitor1717/pau_pau/readme.md

     Log results and iterate

-Pau Pau works best when treated as a system-level assistant for modular automation and orchestration.
-It does not aim to chat.
-It acts.
+Pau Pau works best when treated as an assistant for modular automation.
+It does not aim to chat; it aims to act.